aryanrajtrangham/Courses_from_priyanshu/Computer_Architecture.md

 ## a.
 Calculate the average CPI when the program is executed on a processor with the above trace results

 ## b.
-Calculate the corresponding MIPS rate based on CPI obtained in part (a).
+Calculate the corresponding MIPS rate based on CPI obtained in part (a)

 ## c.
 Calculate the execution time of the program